-Hard drives can experience many different kinds of problems.
-The majority of issues fall into three basic categories: logical failures, mechanical failures and firmware failures.
-If you want to recover your data after a fault, you must understand what kind of failure you’ve experienced so that you can apply the correct solution.
+If you want to recover your data after a hard failure, you must understand what kind of failure you’ve experienced so that you can apply the correct solution.

-How Do I Know If My Hard Drive Is Experiencing a Logical Failure?
+How Do I Know If My Hard Drive Is Experiencing a Logical Hard Drive Failure?

 Understanding Hard Drive Mechanical Failures